predictive-clinical-neuroscience/BigDataCourse/README.md

-# BigDataPractical
+# BigDataCourse
-Practical exercises for big data course
+Practical exercises and other material for big data course